Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Abstract

 \section{Abstract}

-We propose a real-time implementable motion planning technique for cooperative object transportation by nonholonomic mobile manipulator robots (MMRs) in an environment with static and dynamic obstacles.
-The proposed motion planning technique works in two steps.
-A novel visibility vertices-based path planning algorithm computes a global piece-wise linear path between the start and the goal location in the presence of static obstacles offline.
-It defines the static obstacle free space around the path with a set of convex polygons for the online motion planner.
-We employ a Nonliner Model Predictive Control (NMPC) based online motion planning technique for nonholonomic MMRs that jointly plans for the mobile base and the manipulator's arm.
-It efficiently utilizes the locomotion capability of the mobile base and the manipulation capability of the arm.
-The motion planner plans feasible motion for the MMRs and generates trajectory for object transportation considering the kinodynamic constraints and the static and dynamic obstacles.
-The efficiency of our approach is validated by numerical simulation and hardware experiments in varied environments.
+We propose a real-time implementable motion planning framework for cooperative object transportation by nonholonomic mobile manipulator robots (MMRs) in dynamic environments.
+Our global planner finds a path from start to goal through the static, obstacle-free regions in the environment and generates a set of convex, static, obstacle-free regions around the path using a novel, fast, and computationally lightweight ellipse-based technique.
+We introduce a nonlinear Model Predictive Control (NMPC) based real-time implementable planning technique that jointly plans feasible motion for the mobile base and the manipulator's arm and generates a kinodynamic feasible, collision-free trajectory for cooperative object transportation.
+Simulation and hardware experiments validate the efficiency of our proposed planning framework.